dbca-wa/urODK/README.md

 ODKC_PW="xxx"
 ```

-## Get your hands dirty
+### Create a report

 Start with a colour-by-numbers workflow example: If using RStudio,
 create a new RMarkdown workbook “from template” and select ruODK’s
-template “odata”, or run with a filename of your choice:
+template “OData”, or run the next chunk with a filename of your choice:

 ``` r
 rmarkdown::draft("my_example.Rmd", "odata", package="ruODK")
 ```

 Follow the instructions in the workbook to explore the data.

-Bonus: Create your own form at build.opendatakit.org, collect your own
-data.
-More detail to come.